 - 1. The form of course exams can vary and will be announced in the respective assessment plans, which will be available by the start of the courses in the Student Portal. - 2.
 If the exam consists of multiple-choice questions, there will be at least three answers to choose from. - 3.
-Where a course is assessed based on a variety of assessment formats, individual and/or group work, the student must obtain a passing mark for all the components; the weighted average of the assessments will determine the final grade for the course; exam components cannot be compensated with each other. - 4.
-Where a course is assessed based on assessment of a group project or an assessment of a group project, including peer assessment, combined with an individual course exam assessment at least 50% of the course mark is determined based on the individual course exam.

-- 5. When a course is assessed based on group work, procedures must be in place to avoid students free-riding.
-Students must sign for equal participation of all group members to be awarded the group grade. - 6.
-For courses lasting four weeks or fewer, the final mark can be made up of group work assessment/project assessment alone. - 7.
+At least 30% of the exam should consist of new questions. - 4.
+Where a course is assessed based on a variety of assessment formats, individual and/or group work, the student must obtain a passing mark for all the components; exam components cannot be compensated with each other; in case of a non-passing mark, the final grade for the course will be a No Grade; in case of all passing marks, the weighted average of the assessments will determine the final grade for the course. - 5.
+Where a course is assessed based on assessment of a group project or an assessment of a group project, including peer assessment, combined with an individual course exam assessment at least 50% of the course mark is determined based on the individual course exam. - 6.
+When a course is assessed based on group work, procedures must be in place to avoid students free-riding.
+Students must sign for equal participation of all group members to be awarded the group grade. - 7.
+For courses lasting four weeks or fewer, the final mark can be made up of group work assessment/project assessment alone. - 8.
 Where a course assessment is partially based on peer assessment, the peer assessment will count for a maximum of 20% of the final mark.